pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 5. Set up: enter your name and verify the current date and time.

 6. You're good to go!
 Try adding your first Task.
 Press Enter to enter a command.
-For floating task, try `add ""`!
+For floating task, try `add "Learn Task Tracker"`.
+Let's do another one, `add "bake potatoes" 2`

    ![alt text](./images/userguide/command_bar_add.png "command bar")

+   Notice how bake potatoes is below Learn Task Tracker.
+That's because bake potaoes is of number 2 priority, while Learn Task Tracker with an undefined priority takes the default highest priority number of 0.

 7. Let's add deadline tasks with due date and time.

-	* `add "bake cookies" 31dec 3pm`
+	* `add "bake cookies" 31/12 3pm`

       bake cookies by 31 December of this year, 3pm.
 Undeclared year in date field will be taken as the current year.